-Recommendation Summary of responses Recommend Recommendation 6.2: Ability to charge UK vet schools for accreditation visits.
+Recommendation Summary of responses Recommendation 6.2: Ability to charge UK vet schools for accreditation visits.
 There was no consensus in the responses to this recommendation.
-Recommendation the annual re At present, the cost of accreditation visits is born by the RCVS membership fee.
+At present, the cost of accreditation visits is born by the RCVS membership fee.
 There is an argument that the RCVS should have the power to charge the veterinary schools for these visits, should RCVS Council decide to do so in future.
 This power would also guard against the possibility that future models of delivery of veterinary education would be onerously expensive to assess.
-At present the to amend the a are not require burdensome a LWP recomme renewal fee an Recommendation 7.1: Power for the Minister to make further changes to size/composition via Ministerial Order.
+Recommendation 7.1: Power for the Minister to make further changes to size/composition via Ministerial Order.
 This measure was originally intended to be part of the 2018 Legislative Reform Order which modernised RCVS governance, but was considered too substantial a delegation of power to be achieved by that mechanism.
 Would provide future-proofing by reducing the administrative burden and Parliamentary time required should the decision be made to reform RCVS governance again in future.
 Responses to this recommendation were generally negative.
 Some stated that this proposal should be presented in more detail and that further consultation on this change should take place.
-Several respon definition of the stated that the excludes certai appropriate alte crustacea and (subject to state regulation of the and specialised services for suc Recommendation 8.1: Revised Exemption Orders (EOs) as recommended by the Exemption Orders and Associates (EO&A) Working Party.
+Recommendation 8.1: Revised Exemption Orders (EOs) as recommended by the Exemption Orders and Associates (EO&A) Working Party.
 As per RCVS RMPR Report of January 2019.
 If measures are taken via primary legislation, then the RCVS should be empowered to more easily amend EOs to allow for flexibility and future-proofing.
 Responses to this recommendation were generally positive, stating that it would be a pragmatic approach.
 Some respondents made the caveat that future changes should be subject to consultation.